Our goal is to help drivers make informed decisions -- because we believe that knowing is saving.

 Agents -- especially those who are experienced, passionate about helping clients, and independent or not bound to any one insurer -- have a deep understanding of what drivers need and what insurers want.
 Working day in and day out within both sides of this coin means that agents can truly be the experts in this industry.

-We were fortunate enough to survey many such experts who readily know which companies work-out best for which drivers.
+We were fortunate enough to survey many such experts who readily know which companies work out best for which drivers.
 Keep in mind that agents are often incentivized to not only sign up new drivers, but to retain them.
 And the easiest way to retain a policy is to get drivers the best company from day one.
 Note that in order to keep them honest, we incentivized the surveyed agents only for information.

 The surveys and interviews revealed a lot of insights, and two things were always clear: no two providers are the same and certain carriers would regularly come up as the leaders in certain categories.
 For these reasons, we rated the best providers (on a scale of 1 to 5) for the following categories:

 Our Agent Survey was also the basis of our reviews.
 We summarized and highlighted the key benefits of those carriers and brokers who scored a rating of 3.0 or better.
-Note that use of our 2023 car insurance reviews by third parties without the express written consent of The Car Insurance Guide is strictly prohibited.
+Note that use of our 2024 car insurance reviews by third parties without the express written consent of The Car Insurance Guide is strictly prohibited.

-Below are the top 10 car insurance carriers of 2023.
+Below are the top 10 car insurance carriers of 2024.
 The rankings are an aggregate score and are not based on a single, specific type of driver.
 In other words, depending on your needs, the best one may be different for you, which is why we recommend you enter your zip code to start personalizing your results.
 That said, based on our research, the below companies proved to be best overall.
 Click the carriers you are interested in to read our full reviews:

-Here are the top 5 car insurance brokers of 2023.
+Here are the top 5 car insurance brokers of 2024.
 They are ranked based on an aggregate score, which is not reflective of a single, specific type of driver.
 In other words, depending on your needs, the best one may be different for you, and that is why we recommend entering your zip code to start personalizing your results.
 That said, based on our research, the below brokers proved to be best overall.
 Select the brokers you are interested in to read our full reviews: